ajunx8/project0/README.md

 'Naughts and Crosses' was first played using a pencil and paper.
 To play another round of this game, one must clear the grid of all symbols or redraw a new grid.
 With this website, players' are able to restart the game instantaneously, place symbols with one click instead of manually inscribing the symbol, and record wins effortlessly and automatically.

 ### What is the purpose of this project?
-To allow two players to play 'Naghts and crosses' with efficiency and ease.
+To allow two players to play 'Naughts and Crosses' with efficiency and ease.

 ### Why did I undertake this project?
-I chose to do this project to help me understand the general components of a full working professional software engineering project.
+To learn the general components of a full working professional software engineering project.

 ## Technologies Used